earthly/website/blog/_posts/2023-08-14-terraform-functions.md

  - terraform functions
  - automating with terraforms functions
  - best practices to automate

+excerpt: |
+     One of Terraform's key features is its built-in functions that automate tasks in infrastructure management.
+These functions allow you to perform complex operations and calculations, making your code more flexible and reusable.
 ---

 **We're [Earthly.dev](https://earthly.dev/).
 We make building software simpler and therefore faster using containerization.
 This article covers automating infrastructure using terraform functions.
 If you want to know more about building in containers, then [check us out](/).**